elucian/bee/syntax/keywords.md

 | make     | Create a new variable or multiple variables
 | rule     | Create a new rule or rule prototype
 | clone    | Create a new rule from an rule prototype
+| return   | End rule declaration and return control to caller

 ### Execution statements